vesoft-inc/nebula-python/README.md

 connection_pool.close()
 ```

-## Quick example to use storage-cleint to scan vertex and edge
+## Quick example to use storage-client to scan vertex and edge

 You should make sure the scan client can connect to the address of storage which see from `SHOW HOSTS`